-The draft Annual Report and Accounts (AR&A) for the year ended 31 March 2020 is attached (page 3).
+The draft Annual Report and Accounts (AR&A) for the year ended 31 March 2020 is presented for the Council's approval.
+The audit from NAO and Haysmacintyre (HM) is substantially complete and their reports are on the meeting's agenda to note.